 - Folding and stuffing mailings

-Provide individual, emotional support to grieving adults in the community and assists with the Annual Brighter Days Children's Grief Camp.
+Provide individual, emotional support to grieving adults in the community and assists with the Annual Brighter Days Children's Camp.
 The volunteer serves as a willing and sensitive listener, and assists in the process of identifying the individuals' coping skills.
-Being a bereavement volunteer requires sixteen hours of one-on-one or group training and additional bereavement training.
+Being a bereavement volunteer requires 12 hours of one-on-one or group training and additional bereavement training.

 Special Events Volunteer

 Plan and coordinate or assist with one or more of the events held for patients, bereaved individuals, families, staff and fundraising.
 Below is a list of some events.

 - Memorial ornament trees

 - Fundraising events

 - Corporate volunteering

 Bring a special talent to the hospice family and use that talent wherever it is needed.
 The options for special talent volunteers are limitless but below is a list of examples.